Arnold’s Country Kitchen Closes but Plans are in the Works for a Williamson County Location - NewsBreak

 Arnold’s first announced its closure on Monday, January 2 after a 40-year run on 8th Avenue in Nashville.
 Stating, “Don’t take this to mean goodbye for good, as we hope there is more to come for Arnold’s in Nashville.
 But for us now, we’re excited for an uncharted future.
 Thank you for making it all possible.”
 Read more here.

-The post Arnold’s Country Kitchen Closes but Plans are in the Works for a Williamson County Location appeared first on Cheatham County Source .
+The post Arnold’s Country Kitchen Closes but Plans are in the Works for a Williamson County Location appeared first on Sumner County Source .